 What Factors Influence How Much YouTube Pays You for 1 Million Views?

+When it comes to earning revenue from YouTube, several factors come into play.
 Here's a look at the 5 most important factors that influence how much YouTube pays you:

 1. The Type of Advertisement

 YouTube makes all of its money from selling advertising space on its platform.
 But not all ad space costs the same, and it’s up to advertisers to choose how they’re willing to spend their marketing budget.